docs

 General Concepts Compared to OpenUI5 Controls

-To use Web Components, it’s important to understand the different concepts and their mapping.
-While there are some differences between Web Components and OpenUI5 controls, the basic concepts of Web Components map easily to OpenUI5 nomenclature:
+To use Web Components, it’s important to understand how their concepts map to OpenUI5 concepts.
+While there are some differences, the basic concepts map easily to OpenUI5 nomenclature:

 Web Components OpenUI5 Comment